You may start to notice voles scurrying around your yard. These small rodents can be a nuisance, as they can cause damage to your garden and lawn.

 8. Predator Urine

-One of the most overlooked but effective natural solutions to scare away voles is predator urine.
+Predator urine is one of the most overlooked but effective natural solutions to scare away voles.

 The scent of predator urine creates fear among these rodents.
-It will make them believe they are being hunted by a predator, so they will look for safer places to nest.
+It will make them believe a predator is hunting them, so they will look for safer places to nest.

-You can purchase products containing fox, coyote, or even wolf urine.
-You might want to try a few to see which one works best for your vole problem.
+You can purchase products containing the urine of foxes, coyotes, or even wolves.
+Try a few to see which one works best for your vole problem.

 9. Wrap Tree Trunks